 Online teaching should follow the same principles as set out in the St Osmund's Middle School's / MAT code of conduct.

 St Osmund's Middle School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.

-Below are some things to consider when delivering virtual lessons, especially where webcams are involved:
+Things to consider when delivering virtual lessons: